xSlOom/xatAPI/README.md

 });
 ```
 <h1>Questions</h1>
 "The module doesn't work." - Follow and example an try again.
-(Module has been tested several times and it works.)<br />
+(Module has been tested several times and it works.)<br /><br />
-"How can I add new functions?" - Edit the xat.js file and do a new pull request. <br /> <br />
 Otherwise, open a new issue.
--->
 <h1>Credits</h1>
 <ul>
     <li><a href="http://xat.com/">Xat.com</a> - for their API.
 (Otherwise, this library wouldn't exist.)</li>
+    <li>Huumanoid - For his help.
 </ul>

 <h1>Updates:</h1>
-<p>We are still working on it!
-Feel free to fix/improve.</p>
+<p>You are now able to use it according to some feedbacks, it should working fine.</p>
-<p>Last update: 02/13/2017</p>
+<p>Last update: 02/14/2017</p>